SamSamskies/frontend-boilerplate-experiments/README.md

 # frontend-boilerplate-experiments

-See different branches for different for React with bundling, testing, linting, etc. boilerplate setups.
+See different branches for different boilerplate setups for React with bundling, testing, linting, etc.